 49 Big Buffalo Falls

-A cold front slipped through last night and highs today are only forecast to reach 60, should be a good day for some hiking.
-So, we’re going back to Big Buffalo Creek to explore more of the Upper Buffalo Mountain Bike Trails (UBMBT).
+A cold front slipped through last night and highs today are only forecast to reach 60, should be a good day to do some hiking.
+So, we’re going back to Big Buffalo Creek to explore more of the Upper Buffalo Mountain Bike Trails (UBMBT) of the Buffalo River headwaters inside Ozark National Forest.

 Big Buffalo Falls above lovely pool

 Since our hike here last month, (see: 45 Big Buffalo Creek & Little Buffalo Falls) I have researched the UBMBT a little online and found that the system consists of 35 miles of 19 interconnected trails.
-A lot of these trails are on old roads, and about nine miles of the trail system utilizes roads still drivable including Cave Mt.
-Rd., Kapark Rd. and Nuckles Creek Rd.
+Some of these trails are on old roads, and about nine miles of the trail system utilizes roads still open to vehicular traffic including Cave Mountain Rd., Kapark Rd. and Nuckles Creek Rd.

 Big Buffalo Creek

-Today’s loop route will take us on parts of four of the trails.
+Today’s loop route will take us on portions of four of the trails.
 We park right at the intersection of Cave Mountain Road and Highway 16.
-Cave Mountain Road has a wide apron here at the intersection with the highway, and plenty of room for a couple cars to park, although this isn't a 'designated' parking area.
+Cave Mountain Road has a wide apron here at the intersection with the highway, and plenty of room for a couple cars to park, although this is not a 'designated' parking area.

 near the intersection of Hwy.
 16 and Cave Mountain Road

-many views of creek along Big Buffalo Trail
+many views of creek along Buffalo Creek Trail

 fern fireworks

-They tell us when I ask if they have ever seen hikers on the bike trails ‘yes, but not very often.’
+When I ask if they have ever seen hikers on the bike trails, the answer ‘yes, but not very often.’
 Not far afterwards we come to a wet crossing over Big Buffalo Creek, then trail intersection #5 where we leave Buffalo Creek Trail and turn left (northeast) onto Twisted Hickory Trail.
-And in 100 feet or less another intersection, straight ahead is Wildcat Trail we turn right (southeast) staying on Twisted Hickory Trail.
+In just 100 feet or less another intersection, straight ahead is Wildcat Trail we turn right (southeast) staying on Twisted Hickory Trail.

 Now off the old road Twisted Hickory is pure trail, but a good one and easy to follow.

 After a half mile we cross a dry side drainage then start uphill away from Big Buffalo Creek, and around another side drainage.
-The trail continues uphill until we reach the next intersection #13.
+The trail continues uphill with some zigzags until we reach the next intersection #13.

 first and fourth Buffalo Creek crossing

 Twisted Hickory ends here where we turn right (west) on Zeester Trail.
 This trail zigzags its way downhill and soon we come to Big Buffalo Creek and another wet crossing.
-Just on the other side of the creek is an old rock wall and the end of Zeester Trail at intersection #6.
-This is the spot where we first realized last month that we were at the UBMBT.
+Just on the other side of the creek is an old rock wall at the end of Zeester Trail and intersection #6.
+This is the spot where we first realized last month that we were in the Upper Buffalo Mountain Bike Trails area.

 good trails and well marked